MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 ## Display options

 **Show progress bar**: Specify whether to display a progress bar for multiple-page surveys.
 The progress bar shows your respondents the percentage of pages that have been completed so far.
-By default, this option is selected.
 The progress bar is displayed only if there are two or more pages in the survey.
+By default, this option is selected for surveys created after the February 2020 release.
+For surveys created before the February 2020 release, you must select the check box to display a progress bar.

 ## Work with personalized links